Stefan356/Stable-Diffusion-X-Dreamhold/README.md

 This project aims to use Stable Diffusion to visualize the interactive fiction game Dreamhold during live play.
 As soon as the player enters a new location, the respective description is modified and used as a prompt to create an image and visualize the game environments.

+A report with our summarized findings can be sound here: https://github.com/Stefan356/Stable-Diffusion-X-Dreamhold/blob/main/Stable_Diffusion_X_Dreamhold_TermReport.pdf

 An example of a game environment created by Stable Diffusion through an edited prompt taken from Dreamhold:

 ![alt text](https://github.com/Stefan356/Stable-Diffusion-X-Dreamhold/blob/main/vaulting_cavern.png "Image generated from Dreamhold prompt")